KamranAzeem/docker-to-kubernetes/Migration-Part-1.md

 **Important note:**
-I am aware this is not an optimal setup, and there are few single points of failure.
+I am aware above is not an optimal setup, and there are few single points of failure.
 This was actually a "proof-of-concept" move to the cloud, which suddenly became "production".
 We wanted to keep the cost to lowest possible, without sacrificing any functionality, thus the small/minimal amount of servers.

 ### Problems in existing setup:
 * Of course there is no resilience, no fault tolerance.
 * The DB server can go down any moment.
 If it goes down (crashes), we have to rebuild it from backups.
 * The capacity on the current application servers is a constant problem.
-* Applications on one server cannot talk to the applications on the other server, because all applications run on an internal docker network on each server.
+* Applications on one server cannot talk to the applications on the other server, because all applications run on a separate internal docker network on each server.
 * Setting up resource limits on docker-compose is not possible, unless one is using docker-swarm, which we don't.
 * We cannot move one application to another server without manual/admin intervention.
 * The applications are being deployed manually, not through any CI/CD pipeline.